skhanal5/social/README.md

 </p>

 ## Topics
-Social media application for CodePath's WEB102.
+Social media application.
 Makes use of React for the frontend and Supabase on the backend as of so far.
 Current implementation works for one user.

 ## Features